StableMotion: One-Step Motion Estimation with Diffusion Prior: Method

+Prior work such as~\cite{zhou2023rectangling} uses a two-stage diffusion-based framework, with one diffusion model for motion generation and another for post-hoc image refinement.
+In contrast, StableMotion predicts motion fields directly with a single adapted UNet and decodes them through the frozen pretrained VAE.
+This keeps the framework compact and avoids an additional image-generation refinement stage.
+Empirically, this design reduces boundary artifacts while preserving the efficiency of one-step inference, as shown in Section~\ref{sec:qualt}.

-\paragraph{Inference.} Fig.~\ref{fig:sample_ppl} presents the overall inference pipeline.
-Conditions $C$ are encoded into latent features and concatenated together as $z^{(C)}$.
-Pure noise $z_T^{(f\prime)}$ is initialized from a standard gaussian distribution, concatenated with the condition features to be the input of UNet.
-One inference step of $p(\hat z_0^{(f^\prime)}|z_T^{(f\prime)})$ is directly performed with a DDIM scheduler.
-Then VAE decodes the estimated flow feature $\hat z_0^{(f^\prime)}$ into pixel space, and the denormalized flow $\hat F$ is warped on the condition image $I_{cond}$ to generate the rectified image $\hat I_{gt}$.
-Reasons for one-step inference are given in Section~\ref{sec:ssd}.
+\paragraph{Inference} Fig.~\ref{fig:sample_ppl} illustrates the overall inference pipeline.
+The input conditions $C$ are encoded into latent representations using the VAE encoder, producing $z^{(C)}$.
+We also initialize a latent variable $z_T^{(f')}$ by sampling from a standard Gaussian distribution.
+This sampled noise is concatenated with the condition latent $z^{(C)}$ and fed into the denoising UNet.
+A single DDIM~\cite{song2020denoising} step is then applied as an approximation of $p(z_0^{(f')}|z_T^{(f')})$.
+The predicted latent feature $\hat z_0^{(f')}$ is decoded by the VAE into the flow field $\hat F$ in pixel space.
+Finally, the estimated flow $\hat F$ is warped onto the condition image $I_{cond}$ to produce the rectified output image $\hat I_{gt}$.
+The rationale for using one-step inference is discussed in Section~\ref{sec:ssd}.